Brazil is the 6th largest country in the world by population and one where 97% of internet users have messaging apps.

 YouTube, for example, only reaches 26,3h of monthly usage and Netflix, despite its long shows, only reaches 7,9.

-To better understand this market and how WhatsApp and WhatsApp Business API is used there, we contacted one of our local partners, Danilo Bolsoni, CEO of ItGoal, who kindly agreed to take part in our Partner Talks program.
+To better understand this market and how WhatsApp and WhatsApp Business API is employed there, we contacted one of our local partners, Danilo Bolsoni, CEO of ItGoal, who kindly agreed to take part in our Partner Talks program.

 Danilo Bolsoni – Founder of ItGoal